If you’re already done with basic targeting (you can find an article here) you probably may want to master it now!

 In this case, another option is searching for Job Positions, what is important here is not only writing the full names of the job positions but also abbreviations - this will lead us to the most accurate prospects that we can find.
 The people you are looking for may use the titles:

 → VP of IT, Director of IT, Director of Data Quality, VP of data quality, Chief Data Officer, Data Governance Officer

 As we are looking for big companies which can have many offices and not all the employees have direct contact we can choose more people from one company to contact, 4 or 5 seems like a good option

 That's all of our examples, basing on them you may be more able to deduct what kind of targeting should you use to cover your own target group!
-Remember that you can always your Strategy Consultant or Support Team if you need any further help in this matter.
+Remember that you can always our Outbound Strategy Consultant (if you have access to premium support) or the Support Team if you need any further help in this matter.